 There are three ways to file your tax return electronically:

 - Use your own tax software.
-Most tax programs include the option to submit your return by e-file.
+Most tax programs, such as TurboTax, include the option to submit your return by e-file.

 - Use a tax preparer.
 You can find an authorized e-file tax professional by clicking through a ink on the IRS home page at irs.gov and entering your zip code.